arthur-stat/onebot-springboot/README.md

 - Modular Design (Core, Adapter and Plugins)
 - Concurrently identify and route user commands (as a WebSocket server)
 - Authorization check
-- Forward (as a WebSocket client, achieve by multi-strategy message queue)
+- Forward (as a WebSocket client, achieve by in-process message queue (MPSC))
-- Containerized PostgreSQL and Redis support
+- PostgreSQL and Redis support (containerized)

 # Version Dependencies